GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 - `GLUU_REDIS_URL`: URL of redis service, format is `host:port` (optional)
 - `GLUU_REDIS_TYPE`: redis service type, either `STANDALONE` or `CLUSTER` (optional)
 - `GLUU_LDAP_ADDR_INTERFACE`: interface name where the IP will be guessed and registered as OpenLDAP host, e.g. `eth0`
+- `GLUU_CERT_ALT_NAME`: an additional DNS name set as Subject Alt Name in cert.
+If the value is not an empty string and doesn't match existing Subject Alt Name (or doesn't exist) in existing cert, then new cert will be regenerated and overwrite the one that saved in config backend.
+This environment variable is __required only if__ oxShibboleth is deployed, to address issue with mismatched `CN` and destination hostname while trying to connect to OpenLDAP.
+Note, any existing containers that connect to OpenLDAP must be re-deployed to download new cert.

 #### oxAuth